TULiberalArts/Greek-and-Roman-Classics/pages/student-life.md

 # meta-data variables
 title: Student Life
 description: >-
+  Apply for awards and scholarships in the Greek and Roman Classics, join student social activities like the Classics Club or Eta Sigma Phi, and study abroad at Temple University’s College of Liberal Arts.
-keywords: 'study abroad, awrds and scholarships, Eta Sigma Phi, student social activities'
+keywords: 'study abroad, awards and scholarships, Eta Sigma Phi, student social activities'
 # custom variables
 sidebar: false
 ---